galonsky/django-enums/README.rst

 django-enums
 ============

-django-enums is a simple Enum class and EnumField for Django models.
+django-enums is a simple EnumField for Django models.
-Enum class inherits Enum class in the default enum module.
-EnumFiled class inherits Charfield.

 Installation
 ------------